yashmakwana23/PasswordExtension/README.md

 A: Redeploy using the same service account and spreadsheet ID.
 No data loss.

 **Q: How do I add a new staff member?**
-A: Add their credentials to the Users tab in Google Sheet.
+A: Add their credentials to the Users tab in Google Sheet with appropriate Role (Admin/Staff).

 **Q: How do I revoke access?**
 A: Remove their row from the Users tab.
 They can't login anymore.

+**Q: How do I assign credentials to a staff member?**
+A: Either add their Full Name to the "VA Name" column in Credentials sheet, or add their User ID to the Permissions sheet for specific credentials.

+**Q: What's the difference between VA Name and Permissions sheet?**
+A: VA Name is simpler for default assignments (one staff per credential).
+Permissions sheet allows multiple users to access the same credential and is better for shared access.

 **Q: Is the Google Sheet required to be public?**
 A: With Vercel backend: NO (private).
 With direct API: YES (public).